laboon/ebook/text/70_performance_testing.md

 This is just an example, and it could certainly be further enhanced (and any state of the system that reaches such high levels of unavailability during stress states probably should be looked at further) .
 Some systems do have spikes of usage, where others do not.
 Some systems will handle lots of small events, others will handle a smaller number of harder-to-process events.
 If you are able to gather real-world data and metrics about the usage of your system, you will be able to model its behavior better, and thus produce better availability numbers.
 The more realistic the data, the more realistic the model you will be able to create.
 Even with the most realistic of data, however, be prepared to be wrong - there are so many things that can go wrong with a complex system, it is impossible to take all of them into account in any model.

-## Testing Efficiency-Oriented Indicators - Throughput
+## Testing Efficiency-Oriented Indicators: Throughput

 If you'll recall from earlier, efficiency-oriented indicators take a view of the system from the perspective of the system and how efficiently it makes use of the computation resources available to it.
 One measure of efficiency is the amount of __throughput__, or number of events that can be processed in a given amount of time on a specified hardware setup.
 Examples would include how many web pages a web server could serve in one minute, or how many SQL queries a database server could perform in one minute.
 This may seem similar to response time, or at least its inverse, but it isn't quite so simple.
 While response time was measuring the response time from the point of view of a particular user of the system, throughput is how performant the system as a whole is in responding to a number of users.
 If I am simply using a web server, I don't care about how fast other users get their data.
 If I am an administrator of a web site using a particular server, then I certainly do care!